How insurance companies handle medical conditions

 Tips for finding over 70s travel insurance with a medical condition

-Here’s a straightforward guide to finding over 70s travel insurance and the steps involved if you have a medical condition.
+Here’s a straightforward guide to finding over 50 travel medical insurance and the steps involved if you have a medical condition.

 - Find a provider that specialises in over 70s insurance.